KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 The point of this commit is to initialize the branch and the feature so that a pull-request can be created on GitHub.

 At this point, head onto the home of the GitHub repository and click on the big ol' green button.
 Then, create a pull-request from the relevant branch to the main one (automatically selected).
 That's it!
+For more details about how to name and fill the pull-request, refer to the next sections.

 ## Naming the pull-request

 Name the pull-request after the feature name, and prefix it with `[WIP]` for *Work In Progress*.
 This will then be changed to `[RFR]` for *Ready For Review* once the story is done (see [Reviewing the pull-request](#reviewing-the-pull-request)).
+If it is someone's specific job to merge pull-requests and deploy, you can also change the name for `[RFM]` (for *Ready For Merging*) after the reviewing process so it's clear that the feature can be safely merged.

+*Note: depending on your usage of GitHub labels, you can also ditch this part and use `WIP`, `RFR` and `RFM` labels instead.
+I prefer saving labels for other things and stick the status in the PR name but it's really up to you.*

 ## Filling the description

-In the description of the story, create a list of tasks where a task is a checkbox, a short description and, importantly, one or several persons involved in the making.
+In the description of the story, create a list of tasks where a task is a checkbox, a short description and importantly enough, one or several persons involved in the making.
 From the Markdown side, it might look like this:

 <pre class="language-git"><code>* [ ] Create the basic React component (@hugogiraudel)
 * [ ] Design the icons (@sharonwalsh)